How to make Progress at Atlantic Jiu Jitsu

 Level: White belt – 2 Stripes and above

-Designed for those who have completed the Fundamentals curriculum and/or have attained at least a 2nd degree white belt, the Intermediate curriculum will prepare students to get to blue belt, begin sparring, and participate in the advanced classes.
+Designed for those who have completed the Fundamentals curriculum and/or have attained at least a 2nd degree white belt, the Jiu Jitsu curriculum will prepare students to get to blue belt, begin sparring, and participate in more advanced training.

 Students progress in a systematic fashion to improve understanding, reflexes, and overall development in the sport.

-The intermediate class was designed with the white belt student in mind, it can be beneficial for more advanced students looking to perfect their technique or people who may be returning from a layoff.
-However, Blue belt students should prioritise the advanced classes in order to progress in skill development.
+This class was designed with the white belt student in mind, it is also highly beneficial for more advanced students looking to enhance their skills.

 Level: White belt – 2 Stripes and above

-The format of this class is the same as Intermediate Gi BJJ.
+The format of this class is the same as Gi Jiu jitsu Class.
 Designed for students who have completed the fundamental curriculum and/or have attained at least their 2nd degree white belt.
 This class is conducted without the gi (Jiu Jitsu Uniform).

 All students are required to wear a ranked Rashguard and IBJJF approved board shorts, No loose-fitting t-shirts.
 Grappling leggings should be worn under shorts.
 Shorts must not have zips or pockets.
 See Uniform Rules.

-Our Goal is to eventually re-introduce an advanced No-Gi Class.
+Our Goal is to eventually re-introduce more No-Gi Classes in the future.

 Open Mat